truenas/documentation/content/CORE/UIReference/Tasks/Rsync.md

 - corersync
 ---

 Remote sync is a utility that copies data across a network.
-Rsync sends only the data that is different between the source and the destination files after the initial data is copied.
+Rsync first copies the initial data.
+Later copies contain only the data that is different between the source and destination files.
 This reduces network traffic.
-Rsync is used to create backups, and to synchronize data across systems.
+Use Rsync to create backups, and to synchronize data across systems.

 ## Create a New Rsync Task